zzzprojects/docs/linq-dynamic.net/pages/getting-started/overview.md

 ## Install Dynamic LINQ Library

-To install Dynamic LINQ (**System.Linq.Dynamic.Core**) library, right-click on your project in Solution Explorer, and select **Manage NuGet Packages…**, and install the following packages.
+To install Dynamic LINQ (**System.Linq.Dynamic.Core**) library, right-click on your project in Solution Explorer, and select **Manage NuGet Packages…**, and install the following package.

  - System.Linq.Dynamic.Core

+You can also install this library using the **Package Manager Console** window by executing the following commad.

+`PM> Install-Package System.Linq.Dynamic.Core`

 You are ready to start writing some code using the dynamic LINQ.